m3ccanico/lxd2influx/README.md

 ## Run the script manually

 In case you would like to run the script manually and not as a service.
+The user needs to have permission to read from the LXD Unix socket (member of the lxd group on Ubuntu).

-The script needs to run as root to access the different container namespaces.
+Run the script in the background and keep it running even if the current session closes:
 ```bash
 nohup ./lxd2influx.py &
 ```